 So, what is Facebook considering a ‘High Potential Reach?’

-Again, since Facebook keeps their algorithms and thresholds generally an internal measurement and unknown to the general public, it’s difficult to know what that number is.
-However Facebook has said that it takes some of the following things into consideration:
+Again, since Facebook keeps its algorithms and thresholds generally an internal measurement and unknown to the general public, it’s difficult to know what that number is.
+However, Facebook has said that it takes some of the following things into consideration:

 - Facebook user behaviors (ex: Pages people liked)